By Amanda Peach

 LETTER TILE DECORATIONS

 These cute little decorations are super easy to make and completely customisable.
 All you need is a pack of letter tiles, some glue and ribbon and you’re good to go!
+You can also check out Vinylcuttingmachineguide if you want to make it with vinyl.
 Simply cut a length of ribbon, fold it in half and glue the two sides together, leaving the top section to form a loop.
 Next, lay out the letters how you want them and glue them to the ribbon.
 It’s that easy!
 To decorate it a little if you like, you could add bells, a bow or whatever takes your fancy. you now have your own, handmade personalized tree ornament or gift!

 Everyone loves Christmas crackers in theory; they’re a traditional focal point of the dinner table on Christmas Day, but im sure I’m not alone in being rather disappointed by the cringeworthy jokes, paper hats and tiny plastic toys inside, right?
 Not to mention those little pieces of plastic inevitably find their way to the bin, and adding to the world’s plastic problem.